dymmond/edgy/docs/tenancy/edgy.md

 #### Practical Case

-Let's illustrate `with_tenant` with an Esmerald application example.
+Let's illustrate `with_tenant` with an Ravyn application example.

 **Building:**